Scottish referendum fears slam pound; stocks fall

 The pound sterling sank more than 1.0 percent, the most in 13 months, to trade at $1.6115 against the U.S. dollar.

-The dollar was stronger against the euro, up 0.4 percent at $1.2896, and gained against a basket of six major currencies, up 0.65 percent on the day.
+The dollar was stronger against the euro, up 0.4 percent at $1.2896, and gained against a basket of six major currencies .DXY, up 0.65 percent on the day.

 Gold prices fell to a three-month low as the dollar recovered losses following a disappointing U.S. jobs report on Friday.
 The December contract settled down $13 at $1,254.3 an ounce.